LogBoxx/doa26-etamu/README.md

 ---

 # Disclaimer
 This guide reflects the 2026 Senior Design team’s understanding at the time of writing.
-Some steps are hardware/firmware-version dependent (ADI Kuiper, IIO-Scope, MATLAB toolboxes).
-If anything changes or you find a better approach, **update this README** so the project stays usable.

 ---